Library Tutorials

 SMEDLEY: Was that gas?

-BENNETT: No, that was a dime store were you could pick up those articles.
+BENNETT: No, that was a dime store where you could pick up those articles.
 Wilma that lives up on the corner from me here, she is the same age as I am.
 She didn't move here until after she was married.
 She worked in the Woolworth's store that was here which sold articles like pencils and pens and paper and little items of jewelry, like big supermarkets do now.

 SMEDLEY: Where was Haywards?